xta0/xta0.me/_posts/2020-01-17-os-system-programming-5.md

 - Lots of different scheduling policies provide
     – Fairness or Real-time guarantees or Latency optimization or...

-## The core of Concurrency: the Dispatch Loop

 Conceptually, the scheduling loop of the operating system looks as follows